mexchy1000/CellDART/CellDART_R_wrap/Read_R_wrap.md

 ## R wrap function for CellDART
   Please refer to the 'R_example.R' file.
   All the files in 'CellDART_R_wrap' should be in the same folder.
-  When 'pred_cellf_celldart' function is running, python and virtual environment will be automatically installed via reticulate
+  When 'pred_cellf_celldart' function defined in 'cellf_pred.R' is running, python and virtual environment will be automatically installed via reticulate

   ** Datasets **
   Example single-cell Seurat object file: sc_data.rds (GSE115746: mouse from ALS and VISp)